kasinadhsarma1/ReactJs_Templete/Readme.md

 # ReactJs Template

-A full-stack JavaScript application template with React frontend and FastAPI backend, featuring MongoDB integration.There is no secret recipe beyond all are one.
+A full-stack JavaScript application template with React + Radix UI frontend and FastAPI backend, featuring MongoDB integration.There is no secret recipe beyond all are one.

 ## 📋 Table of Contents